p-karanthaker/puregym-tracker/README.md

 # puregym-tracker
 ### NB.
 I am no longer a member at PureGym so do not know if this works anymore.
-A nice solution to check out may be [puregym-attendance](https://github.com/2t6h/puregym-attendance) from @2t6h
+A nice solution to check out may be [puregym-attendance](https://github.com/2t6h/puregym-attendance)
 Simple scripts written to scrape gym activity data from the PureGym website members' area.

 Works with: